R0T1N00M/OverTheWireBandit/Bandit3 challenge.md

 **Solution**
 <br>
 Do a 'ls -la', cat the 'spaces in this filename' file.
-(Fyi, put "" on the file bc it has spaces in the name.)
+(Fyi, put "" or '' on the file bc it has spaces in the name.)

 **Step 1:**
 <br>